 - Easy to use app and website

-- $25 bonus when you open an account and fund it with at least $100 – bonus appears in a day or two and it takes 2 to 3 minutes to set up
+- $75 bonus when you open an account and make two direct deposits of $500 each – bonus appears in a day or two and it takes 2 to 3 minutes to set up

 I’m proud of their efforts.
 And I’m switching to make this my full-time checking account after my next pay cycle.

 Yes, I’ve had a Chase checking account for over a decade.
 And I’ll keep it because it’s free, and for the incredibly rare times I need to do something in a branch.
 But for everyday banking, bill payments, and my financial clearing house, I’m going all-in with SoFi Money. #officiallyconverted

 SoFi Money ATM fees – nothing to see here!